 Sangsad Television Class Routine (Amar Ghore Amar School) 21-26 November 2020 Click below:

 Officials said the National Curriculum and Textbook Board (NCTB) had already prepared a brief syllabus for students of classes 6-9 so they can achieve the minimum learning outcomes.
-Students will be able to receive and submit assignments online or in individual, following proper health guidelines.
+Students will be able to receive and submit assignments online or individually, following proper health guidelines.
 Students can also get assignments through TV classes and on educational websites.

 NCTB and DSHE Joint Briefing

 Asking about the assignments, NCTB Chairman Professor Narayan Chandra Saha said students would have to answer questions based on what they learn in a particular week.
 “The Directorate of Secondary and Higher Education will upload information on the assignment method on its website http://dshe.gov.bd soon he said.